 Before we download anything, we need to start with a fresh update.
-In this guide, I'm using a Raspberry 3 B+ with Raspbian installed.
+In this guide, I'm using a Raspberry 3 B+ with Raspberry Pi OS (formerly Raspbian) installed.
 Be sure to update your OS to the latest version.
-Visit our guide here on how to update to the latest version of Raspbian.
+Visit our guide on how to update to the latest version of Raspberry Pi OS.

 Once everything is up to date, it might be a good idea to restart your Raspberry Pi.
 You can use the following command to restart: